myoortcloud/edx-platform/docs/en_us/course_authors/source/developing_course/index.rst

-.. _Working with Courseware Index:
+.. _Developing Your Course Index:

 ##########################
-Working with Courseware
+Developing Your Course
 ##########################